statsby/DocuSchema/CONTRIBUTION.md

 ## Adding Support for a New LLM

 We currently support several LLM providers.
 OpenAI has been tested extensively; however, we have added a few more LLMs that haven’t been fully tested due to missing API keys.
-If you have access to the API keys for providers such as Ollama, Hugging Face, or Cohere, please help us test and enhance their integration.
+If you have access to the API keys for providers such as Hugging Face or Cohere, please help us test and enhance their integration.

 1. **Implement the Integration:**
    - Update `app/common_utils/llm_selector.py` to add helper methods for the new LLM.